 Traveling oral arguments, or Appeals on Wheels, take the court across Indiana to help Hoosiers learn more about the judiciary’s indispensable role in Indiana government.
 They also provide opportunities for Court of Appeals judges to meet and talk with a broad range of citizens in relatively informal settings.

 Appeals on Wheels typically occur at high schools, colleges, law schools and courtrooms, but they’ve also been held at conference centers, tourist sites and even retirement communities.
-The Court has conducted more than 430 Appeals on Wheels in 72 counties between its 2001 centennial and July 2015, although the program predates the centennial.
+The Court has conducted more than 450 Appeals on Wheels in 74 counties since its 2001 centennial, although the program predates the centennial.

 If your school, bar association or other organization would like to host Appeals on Wheels, please contact the Court of Appeals at 317-234-4859.